zhixuan-lin/flash-linear-attention/README.md

 }

 @inproceedings{qin2024hgrn2,
-  title     = {Gated Slot Attention for Efficient Linear-Time Sequence Modeling}, author    = {Qin, Zhen and Yang, Songlin and Sun, Weixuan and Shen, Xuyang and Li, Dong and Sun, Weigao and Zhong, Yiran}, booktitle = {Proceedings of COLM}, year      = {2024}
+  title     = {HGRN2: Gated Linear RNNs with State Expansion}, author    = {Qin, Zhen and Yang, Songlin and Sun, Weixuan and Shen, Xuyang and Li, Dong and Sun, Weigao and Zhong, Yiran}, booktitle = {Proceedings of COLM}, year      = {2024}